SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

 As can be seen in Table \ref{tab:main}, {\ours} outperforms all existing models and achieves new SOTA results on all tasks considered, often by a significant margin.
-This demonstrates our generative pretraining approach is very effective and that simple framework with weak supervision is sufficient to learn high-quality multi-modal representations.
+This demonstrates our generative pretraining approach is competitive with MLM-based models and that simple framework with weak supervision is sufficient to learn high-quality multi-modal representations.

 For the discriminative tasks, the $\text{SimVLM}_{\text{base}}$ already outperforms all prior methods while using less capacity, and the $\text{SimVLM}_{\text{huge}}$ obtains almost 4 points absolute score improvement compared to the previous SOTA (VinVL), pushing the single model performance above 80\% on VQA for the first time.
 In addition, {\ours} also consistently outperforms prior methods on NLVR2 and SNLI-VE, illustrating its capability of processing more complex visual-linguistic reasoning.
 For the generation tasks including image captioning and image translation, {\ours} also shows large improvements using naive finetuning techniques.
 Our model outperforms on 3 out of 4 metrics on the public ``Karpathy'' 5k test split of CoCo captioning as well as the NoCaps benchmark than prior methods trained with more complex reinforcement learning approach of CIDEr optimization \citep{rennie2017self}.
 Finally, {\ours} is also effective for image translation of Multi30k from English to German.
 These experiments demonstrate that our model can be seamlessly plugged into the pretraining-finetuning paradigm with superior performance, utilizing minimalist pretraining and finetuning procedures.